Hello! And welcome to the third edition of the Complete Intro to Web Dev as taught by Brian Holt.

 Hopefully you!

-This course is teach you how to code.
+This course teaches you how to code.
 You do not need to know anything about coding previous to this course.

 You should have some familiarity with computers and the Internet.
 Please head over to Internet Fundamentals to make sure you feel comfortable with what Jen talks about in that course.
 Many of you will not need this if you have been using computers prior to this course.